Helen Easterbrook

 R v CL (2022)

-defending a client charged with multiple counts of violent rape and sexual assault including in the context of false imprisonment (ongoing).
+Defending a client charged with multiple counts of violent rape and sexual assault including in the context of false imprisonment.

 R v JN (2022)

-defending a youth charged with the rape of a fellow student (ongoing).
+Obtained a referral order for a sexual assault for a youth originally charged with the rape of a fellow student.

 R v SC (2022)

-defendant accused of rape, sexual assault by penetration and a series of voyeurism/upskirting offences (ongoing).
+Defendant accused of rape, sexual assault by penetration and a series of voyeurism/upskirting offences.

 R v RW (2021)